Good Fibrations through the Modal Prism: Modal Fibrations

 is a fiber sequence (for any pointing of $Y$), so is

-In other words, a ${\bang}$-fibration is a map $f$ whose fibers ``correctly represent'' the fibers of ${\bang}f$.
+In other words, a ${{\modal}}$-fibration is a map $f$ whose fibers ``correctly represent'' the fibers of ${{\modal}}f$.

-For example, consider the shape modality $\esh$.
-A $\esh$-fibration is a map $f : X \to Y$ whose fibers have the same homotopy type as its homotopy fibers, the fibers of its induced map $\esh f : \esh X \to \esh Y$ on homotopy types.
+For example, consider the shape modality $\shape$.
+A $\shape$-fibration is a map $f : X \to Y$ whose fibers have the same homotopy type as its homotopy fibers, the fibers of its induced map $\shape f : \shape X \to \shape Y$ on homotopy types.
+An simple example of a $\shape$-fibrations is the projection $\pi_{1} : \Rb^{3} \to \Rb^{2}$; all the fibers of this map are identifiable with $\Rb$ whose shape is contractible, and the fibers of its induced map on homotopy types are contractible.
 An example of a map which isn't a fibration is the inclusion $i : \ast \to \Rb^2$ of the origin into the real plane.
 Over the point $(1, 1) : \Rb^2$, the fiber of $i$ is empty, and so its homotopy type is empty.
-But the induced map $\esh i : \esh \ast \to \esh \Rb^2$ is an equivalence since $\esh \Rb^2$ is contractible, and so all the fibers of $\esh i$ are equivalent to $\ast$ which is not empty.
+But the induced map $\shape i : \shape \ast \to \shape \Rb^2$ is an equivalence since $\shape \Rb^2$ is contractible, and so all the fibers of $\shape i$ are equivalent to $\ast$ which is not empty.

-\begin{rmk} This is the sense in which a $\bang$-fibration is a ``fibration''.
+\begin{rmk} This is the sense in which a ${\modal}$-fibration is a ``fibration''.
 It most closely resembles the notion of \emph{quasi-fibration} of topological spaces introduced by Dold and Thom in \cite{DoldThomQuasifibration}, which is a continuous map $f : X \to Y$ such that for all $y \in Y$, the canonical map from the inverse image $f\inv(y)$ to the homotopy fiber $\fib_f(y)$ is a weak equivalence.
-If, seeking analogy, we take ``weak equivalence'' to be $\bang$-equivalence (which, for $\esh$, means that a map is a weak equivalence if it induces an equivalence on homotopy types), then a $\bang$-fibration is map $f$ whose fibers are weakly equivalent to its ``modal fibers'', the fibers of $\bang f$.
+If, seeking analogy, we take ``weak equivalence'' to be ${\modal}$-equivalence (which, for $\shape$, means that a map is a weak equivalence if it induces an equivalence on homotopy types), then a ${\modal}$-fibration is map $f$ whose fibers are weakly equivalent to its ``modal fibers'', the fibers of ${\modal} f$.